 Webinar: Moving health promotion forward as an accredited discipline

-This webinar will be jointly presented by the National Collaborating Centre for Determinants of Health (NCCDH) and Health Promotion Canada.
+This webinar was jointly presented by the National Collaborating Centre for Determinants of Health (NCCDH) and Health Promotion Canada.

 Health promotion is a discipline that is continually striving to maintain its value base, its culture and its focus on tackling the wider socioecological determinants of health, all of which are entrenched in the Ottawa charter for health promotion.